nigelthecosta/CS-525/assign1/ReadMe.md

 Nirbhay Rajgor
 Zeal Patel

+Nigel D'Costa - Implemented all the read functions and a few test cases.
+Vaishnavi Kadam - Implemented write functions
+Rajnika Debnath - Implemented the file creation and handling methods Nirbhay Rajgor - Implemented the append block and ensure capacity methods Zeal Patel - Implemented make file and a few test cases.

+Apart from this, all members actively took part in testing and debugging the code.

 Description
 ---------------------------------------------------------

-Implementing the interface of a storage manager that allows read/writing of blocks to/from a file on disk into memory.
+Implementation of a simple storage manager - a module that is capable of reading blocks from a file on disk into memory and writing blocks from memory to a file on disk.

 How to run